 suitable cabling and any related facilities to convey the data referred to in section 7.7 to the Remote Monitoring Equipment,

-at agreed termination points at the boundary of the Odorisation Facilities.
+in each case at agreed termination points at the boundary of the Odorisation Facilities.
 The Interconnected Party shall also provide reasonable all-weather access to the Odorisation Facilities for vehicles and personnel for the purposes of section 7.3.
+Where the Interconnected Party owns the Odorisation Facilities, the Interconnected Party shall itself provide the services listed above at its cost.

 Remote Monitoring of Odorisation Facilities